mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-05-Identity-Lifecycle-Management/README.md

 ## Outcome

-Lab 05 successfully implemented joiner, mover, and leaver workflows in the MRTG Active Directory environment.
+Lab 05 successfully implemented identity lifecycle workflows in the MRTG Active Directory environment.

 The lab confirmed:

+- The MRTG OU structure supported lifecycle management
+- Department security groups existed for group-based access
+- Sarah Jones was assigned HR access before transfer
+- Mike Chen was validated as Finance-aligned
 - Kevin Carter was created using the established naming standard
-- Kevin Carter was placed in the HR OU
+- Kevin Carter’s incorrect Finance alignment was identified
-- Kevin Carter was added to `GG_HR_Users`
+- Kevin Carter’s group membership was corrected to HR
-- Sarah Jones was transitioned from HR access to IT access
+- Sarah Jones was transitioned to IT access
-- Sarah Jones was moved to the IT OU
+- Sarah Jones was visible in the IT OU
-- Mike Chen’s Finance account was disabled for offboarding
+- Mike Chen was visible in the Finance OU
+- User account lifecycle actions were reviewed
 - Access was managed through group membership instead of direct assignment

-The environment now supports controlled identity lifecycle management for user onboarding, transfer, and offboarding.
+The environment now supports controlled identity lifecycle management for onboarding, transfer, correction, and account handling.

 ---